chrisbcaldwell/Movie_Database/README.md

 **CSV data extraneous quotation marks**

-In the source file `IMDB-movies.csv`, whenever more than one movie with the same name was recorded in the same year, the title was saved in the CSV in a format like ` ..., "Aladdin" (1993-I)", ... ` instead of ` ..., "Aladdin (1993-I)", ..., ` with quotation marks only around the full title field.
+In the source files `IMDB-movies.csv` and `IMDB-roles.csv`, whenever more than one movie with the same name was recorded in the same year, the title was saved in the CSV in a format like ` ..., "Aladdin" (1993-I)", ... ` instead of ` ..., "Aladdin (1993-I)", ..., ` with quotation marks only around the full title field.
 This confused the CSV reading function.
 This was cleaned by simply opening the file in Notepad++ and running a find/replace command once it was discovered this was happening hundreds of times.
 The file saved in the `data` folder retains these adjustments.

 **Single quotation marks**